4.50 from 8 votes

 I already have a couple banana bread recipes here on EBF.
 One that’s just a basic healthy banana bread and then a coconut flour banana bread as well.
 Both of these recipes are awesome, but I wanted a true vegan banana bread so that’s where the idea for this recipe came from.

 • mashed banana – it’s all about the bananas!
-The older, browner, mushier, the better!
+The riper the bananas, the sweeter and more flavorful your loaf will be.

-• coconut sugar – this is my preferred natural sweetener for banana bread.
+• coconut sugar – my favorite natural sweetener for banana bread.
+It adds a warm, caramel-like flavor.
+Brown sugar is a great alternative.

 • non-dairy milk – I like to use unsweetened almond milk, but any dairy-free milk will work.